ambengers/kinetic/readme.md

 }
 ```

-### Callback-based composers
+### Closure-based composers

-If you opt for a callback-based composer, your callback must accept an instance of `Inertia\ResponseFactory` class as the first argument.
+If you opt for a closure-based composer, your closure must accept an instance of `Inertia\ResponseFactory` class as the first argument.
 Then you can call the `with()` method from the factory class to set the composed props like so:

 ```